Interstate High Speed Rail Alternatives

 Intercity Buses Increase Mobility Options, With Limitations

 Intercity Bus service is competitive for 25-150 mile travel.
-It does not however, have the speed, rider capacity, frequency and zero emissions of HSR & Regional Rail.
-In busy corridors, Intercity Buses also get stuck in traffic jams and slow in highway work zones that reduce schedule reliability.
-There’s plenty of proof points on the European continent.
+It does not, however, have the speed, rider capacity, frequency, and zero emissions of HSR & Regional Rail.
+In high-activity corridors, Intercity Buses also get stuck in traffic jams and slow in highway work zones.
+All of that reduces schedule reliability.
+There are plenty of proof points on the European continent.

 Europe’s HSR & Regional Rail options already dominate many corridors and nations subsidize Regional Rail for cheap fares.
 By 2035, Europe will form an outstanding mesh network of HSR & Regional Rail options accessible with one smartphone app.
 So private Intercity Bus Operators similar to Greyhound, MegaBus, and LuxBus have already adapted.

-Intercity Bus Operators in Europe compliment HSR & Regional Rail by connecting at train stations.
+Intercity Bus Operators in Europe compliment HSR & Regional Rail by meeting them outside train stations.
 They have comfortable seats, tray tables, air conditioning, WiFi and restrooms.
-To compete with HSR & Regional Rail, Intercity Bus Operators in Europe offer:
+In some cases, Intercity Bus Operators in Europe compete with HSR & Regional Rail by offering:

 • Rock-bottom fares in corridors shared with HSR & Regional Rail